ACFS Archive Login Register My Manuscripts

 Publication Types

-ACFS publishes editorials, review articles, special topics, original articles, case reports, literature reviews, ideas and innovations, images, and letters.
+ACFS publishes editorials, review articles, special topics, original articles, case reports, case report and literature reviews, ideas and innovations, images, letters and communications.

 • 1.
 Editorials are invited perspectives on an area of craniofacial surgery, dealing with very active fields of research, current surgical interests, fresh insights, and debates.